 In accordance with the second part of the plan, the deferred charge of the Accumulated 2013 GAAP Deficit is required to be amortized in each fiscal year of each biennial budget commencing with Fiscal Year 2016, and for the next succeeding twelve fiscal years.
 Commencing with Fiscal Year 2018 and for the succeeding ten years, the Secretary of OPM is required to annually publish an amortization schedule to fully reduce the Accumulated 2013 GAAP Deficit by June 30, 2028.
 Additionally, the unreserved negative balance in the General Fund reported in the comprehensive annual financial report of the State for Fiscal Year 2014, reduced by (i) the Accumulated 2013 GAAP Deficit and (ii) any funds from resources deposited in the General Fund for the purpose of reducing the negative unassigned balance of the General Fund, resulting in \$108.7 million, is required to be amortized in each fiscal year of each biennial budget commencing with Fiscal Year 2018 and for the succeeding ten fiscal years.
 To date, there have been amortization payments made for the GAAP deficit totaling \$47.58 million.
 In most years, enacted budgets have postponed the amortization payments.
-While delaying the amortization of the Accumulated 2013 GAAP Deficit, this plan is intended to result in the elimination of the Accumulated 2013 GAAP Deficit by the end of Fiscal Year 2028.
-The 2019 Budget Act provides for a \$75.7 million amortization payment in Fiscal Year 2020 towards the Accumulated 2013 GAAP Deficit and eliminates any payment in Fiscal Year 2021.
+While delaying the amortization of the Accumulated 2013 GAAP Deficit by the end of Fiscal Year 2028.
+The 2019 Budget Act provides for a \$75.7 million amortization payment in Fiscal Year 2021.
 The Governor's proposed midterm budget revisions reduces the payment to \$20.7 million in Fiscal Year 2020.
 There is no assurance that the General Assembly will adopt such proposal.